9ae/ace/wiki/vault/c.vio.md

 ---
 # Arc

+Threads:
+- Lessa's murder investigation
+- Protecting Sicili

+- Stopping the Order from gaining more control over Galei
+- Being enticed into revenge as she becomes a more active person.

+- Dealing with her powers
+- Struggling with autism

 Allegory to discovering my own abilities througout highschool.
 We skipped freshmen year (when Vio came to Ixan).